 However, Pearl's super feels like a less effective version of Maisie's Super, though it does blow up walls.
 Like the other attacks, Pearl's heat bar also indicates how much damage you'll do, forcing you to wait before you fire.
 In fact, Pearl's inability to fight right away (or with a low heat bar) affects her status on this Tier list.

-We moved Pearl up above Pam since she received a speed buff in the last update.
-This essentially helped make Pearl a deadlier Pam minus the healing capabilities.
+We moved Pearl up above Pam a while back, though the two feel similar.
+Essentially, Pearl is a deadlier Pam but without the healing capabilities.
 That said, it's totally worth the sacrifice when Pearl's heat bar raises to the max.
 She's already tanky enough to take some hits, so use her with confidence if you have to fight CQC style.

 Bonnie – Bonnie is both long and close range, but it all depends on which form you use.
 Her Clyde mode has good range and health, but a slow speed and reload.
 Her Bonnie mode does a lot of damage and reloads quickly, but has low range and low HP.
 Both modes have their advantages and disadvantages, which is why she's not higher on the list.
 That doesn't mean she isn't good, though.